-More information about Double Taxation Agreements and Dual Residence can be found at part 9 of this quidance.
+More information about Double Taxation Agreements and dual residence can be found at part 9 of this guidance.

-Countries where a DTA with the UK entitles you to UK personal allowances when claiming the remittance hasis.
+Countries where a DTA with the UK entitles you to UK personal allowances when claiming the remittance basis:

 - Austria

 - Belgium

 - Fiji

 - France

 - Germany

 - Greece

 - Ireland

 - Kenya

 - Luxembourg

 - Mauritius

-- Myanmar
+- Mvanmar

 - Namibia

 - Netherlands

 - Portugal

 - Swaziland

 - Sweden

 - Switzerland

 - Zambia

-6.4 What should you do if you have UK Tax Allowances and use the Remittance Basis?
+6.4 What should you do if you have UK tax allowances and use the remittance basis?